harmiksardar/hello-world/README.md

 Github documentation is super friendly.

-I wish more/all tech companies explained their stuff this clearly.
+I wish all tech companies explained their stuff this clearly.